 Wealthy Affiliate – No complicate selling structures, no cold selling.
 Simple to understand how you make money and they provide all the necessary training, all at a very affordable monthly price.
 You can read my full review here, Wealthy Affiliate Review.

 5LINX has an online school called 5LINX University where you can get training to help make you succeed at 5LINX.

 They have your standard email and phone number to get a hold of someone at 5LINX.
 They also have Facebook Twitter and Instagram pages on social media to get support as well.

 Two levels there is the Customer Representative which is $99.00 or the IMR (Independent Marketing Representative) which is $499.00.

 This goes back to my title of this post, What is the 5LINX scam?

-Well, I do not think 5LINX is a scam, I do believe it is nearly impossible to succeeded, as with any MLM company.
-The deck is stacked against you, unless your a marketing guru with thousands of people in which to try to sign up.
-Couple this with the never ending fees 5LINX has for you, you’ll be hard pressed to survive this brutal unforgiving field.
+Well, I do not think 5LINX is a scam, I do believe it is nearly impossible to succeed, as with any MLM company.
+The deck is stacked against you unless your a marketing guru with thousands of people in which to try to sign up.
+Couple this with the never-ending fees 5LINX has for you, and you’ll be hard-pressed to survive this brutal, unforgiving field.

-I like the idea of their 5 principles but it just seems like it’s there to look and sound good.
+I like the idea of their five principles, but it just seems like it’s there to look and sound good.
 It just feels hollow to me.